-In 2016, Audio may be delivered using legacy or currently employed multi-channel audio codecs, e.g. AC-3, E-AC-3, HE-AAC, and AAC-LC.
-The more recent codecs, E-AC-3 and HE-AAC, are considered to offer similar quality at reduced bitrates.
+In 2017, the Ultra HD Forum released the Phase B Guidelines [1] which includes description of Next-Generation Audio (NGA) systems.
+In Phase A, Audio may be delivered using legacy or currently employed multi-channel audio codecs, e.g. AC-3, E-AC-3, HE-AAC, and AAC-LC.
+E-AC-3 and HE-AAC, are considered to offer similar quality at reduced bitrates.
 While 2-channel stereo can be delivered, it is recommended to deliver 5.1 channel soundtracks when available for an improved sonic experience.
 Dolby Atmos soundtracks are available for some programs and can be delivered using the E-AC-3 codec.